Who are the greatest Denver Broncos players, coaches, executives, and fans to ever don the orange and blue?

 How nominees advance

-The top 15 candidates with the most recs (minimum 4 recs) will advance to the next phase of the selection process - fan voting - which will begin in mid-July.
+The top 10-15 candidates with the most recs (minimum 4 recs) will advance to the next phase of the selection process - fan voting - which will be done via scientific survey.

 Who's your favorite among some of these old-timers still waiting to be enshrined?